MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     |Name|text|30|
     |Date|datetime||

     In this example, you want the `No.` field to map to the `ID` field in the external database.
-Because the names are different, you have to set the `ExternalName`property of the `No.` field to the column name in the external table, which in this case is `ID`.
+Because the names are different, you mustset the `ExternalName`property of the `No.` field to the column name in the external table, which in this case is `ID`.
 3. Save the table and give it the ID **50010** and name **MySampleTable**.

 ### Create a page for viewing data of the companion table from the client
-1. Create a list page object that has the table **MySampleTable** as its source and includes the three fields of the table.
+1. Create a list-type page object that has the table **MySampleTable** as its source and includes the three fields of the table.
 Give the page the name **MySamplePage**.
 2. Add the following code to `OnInit` page trigger to register and set the connection to the external table:

     ```